Devimanoj2005/Devimanoj2005/README.md

-# 👨‍💻 Devuttyy – Aspiring Software Engineer
+# 👨‍💻 DeviManoj – Aspiring Software Engineer

 ---

 ## 💡 About Me

-I’m **Devuttyy**, a B.Tech CSE student at **SJVET, Palai**, passionate about coding, problem-solving, and building impactful software.
+I’m **Devi**, a B.Tech CSE student at **SJCET, Palai**, passionate about coding, problem-solving, and building impactful software.
 I’m exploring **web development with React**, **Python frameworks**, and **AI/ML projects**.
 I enjoy solving problems, learning from challenges (especially tricky bugs 🐞), and contributing to open-source projects.
 My mission is to grow as a software engineer while creating innovative solutions that make life smarter. 🚀

 ---